History of the Trialogue Series

-For over 30 years, OCCJ has brought together Tulsans for the annual Trialogue.
+For over 30 years, OCCJ has brought together Tulsans of various faiths for the annual Interfaith Trialogue.
 The series seeks to tackle tough issues in a way that helps us live together with our deepest differences.

-“The views expressed are sometimes deeply unsettling, and it feels healthy to confront our differences and to expose ourselves to views that are powerfully divergent,” says Marc Boone Fitzerman, Rabbi at Congregation B’nai Emunah.
+“The views expressed are sometimes deeply unsettling, and it feels healthy to confront our differences and to expose ourselves to views that are powerfully divergent,” Rabbi Marc Boone Fitzerman, says.
 “It’s a never-ending conversation.
 Over and over again, it’s honest conversations on some of the most difficult issues in society.
 It’s a fearless project.
 The topics we have engaged in the past quarter of a century reflect that – violence, immigration, the relationship between religion and state.”

-Over the years, a broad variety of themes have been addressed.
-Says Sheryl Siddiqui, director of Community Relations and American Outreach for the Islamic Society of Tulsa, “Religion is one of the things that could bring us together, but it also divides us.
+Sheryl Siddiqui, longtime director of Community Relations and American Outreach for the Islamic Society of Tulsa, says that over the years, a broad variety of themes have been addressed.
+"Religion is one of the things that could bring us together, but it also divides us.
 OCCJ helps address the ills of our community in our interpersonal relationships.”

 The OCCJ Trialogue Series is made possible in part by the Tulsa Library Trust’s Alfred E. Aaronson Lecture Series Endowment.
 The Tulsa Library Trust’s Alfred E. Aaronson Lecture Series Endowment was initiated in 1969 on the occasion of Alfred E. Aaronson’s retirement from the Tulsa City-County Library Commission, the Gilcrease Museum Board and the Tulsa Community Relations Commission.
 Funds collected in his honor were dedicated to bringing authorities to the community to stimulate thought and action in fields where voids exist and offer other points of view.